 Take, for example, that you choose to brand your own skincare products.
-In the beginning, you might be the only supplier of your products.
+When starting dropshipping, you might be the only supplier of your products.
 However, as your products become more popular, other dropshippers may reach out to you seeking to resell your products.

 Becoming a distributor for other businesses could provide you with access to new markets, earn you higher profits, and enable you to scale up your venture.

 In private labeling, you get to decide the design/formulation and packaging of the products developed for your brand.
 Subsequently, you may be able to offer your customers a product that you are more confident in and that you feel may align better with their tastes.